 Hot spot is often code for good scene, bad food, worse service.
 At Minetta, the servers are friendly, the atmosphere always fun and the food actually worth the wait, particularly if you splurge a week’s calorie count on the artery-busting bone marrow.

-This new dinner/drinks spot on Houston in Soho is owned by Serge Becker of La Esquina and Cafe Select.
+This dinner/drinks spot on Houston in Soho is owned by Serge Becker of La Esquina and Cafe Select.
 Instead of Mexican or French (respectively), this time Becker has gone tropical and put together a casual, diner-style restaurant and lounge with red leather booths, reggae music, red stripe bottles and delicious cod fritters (skip the ceviche).
+Wildly popular since opening in 2011, Miss Lily’s was recently the spot for Kanye West’s birthday in June of 2013.
 They don’t have a liquor license so don’t expect rum punches; instead they offer beer or sake and soju-based cocktails.
 Dancing is optional, but encouraged.

-From Gabe Stulman, the restaurateur behind such West Village gems as Joseph Leonard and Jeffrey’s comes this cozy Minetta Lane eatery, which is already garnering praise for its refined comfort food.
+From Gabe Stulman, the restaurateur behind such West Village gems as Joseph Leonard and Jeffrey’s comes this cozy Minetta Lane eatery, which has garnered much praise for its refined comfort food.
 Many dishes are for two, making this a great date spot when the weather starts to turn.